signalfx/signalfx-nodejs-tracing/docs/API.md

 ## Manually report traces

-If reporting all enqueued traces is necessary, like before suspending activity in a serverless environment, you can manually flush the internal tracer writer is possible.
+If reporting all enqueued traces is necessary, like before suspending activity in a serverless environment, you can manually flush the internal tracer writer.
 The tracer's `flush()` method will return the writer's request promise that represents the trace submission to the SignalFx Smart Agent or OpenTelemetry Collector.

 ```javascript